-C112.5 The department head/chair/head will forward a written recommendation, letter which includes his/her recommendation, the rationale for the recommendation, and the faculty vote to the dean, accompanied by an explanation of her or his judgment.
+C112.5 The department head/chair/head will forward a written recommendation, the rationale for the recommendation, and the faculty vote to the dean, accompanied by an explanation of her or his judgment.
 All recommendations and unedited written comments of the department's eligible tenured faculty members and the candidate's complete file are also forwarded to the dean.
-A copy of the department head's/head's written recommendationletter alone is forwarded to the candidate.
+A copy of the department head's/chair's/head's written recommendationletter alone is forwarded to the candidate.